-Tommy Egdell was born in Alnwick, Northumberland 27 November 1877
+Born in Alnwick, Northumberland 27 November 1877

 Tommy was awarded the Distinguished Conduct Medal for action at Grancourt 3-5 February 1917.
-Tommy was reported as missing in action on 22 September 1917, but it later transpired that wounded, he had been taken prisoner.
-He died of wounds on 24 September 1917.
+He was reported as missing in action on 22 September 1917, but it later transpired that wounded, he had been taken prisoner.
+He died of his wounds on 24 September 1917.

 Tommy was one of four sons his family to die during the First World War:

 - Lance-Corporal Edward Walker Egdell (1881 to 1916) Died during the Battle of the Somme.